ubuntu-mate/ubuntu-mate.org/blog/20170104-ubuntu-mate-december-2016-supporters.md

 This months crowd funding will be used to pay for:

-  * All Ubuntu MATE Content Delivery Network, Web Application Firewall and email charges for November 2016.
+  * All Ubuntu MATE Content Delivery Network, Web Application Firewall and email charges for December 2016.
   * Paid **&euro;1455** (taking into account currency variations) to Open Source developers for working on Ubuntu MATE and MATE Desktop projects.
-  * This brings Ubuntu MATEs total funding to Open Source projects and developers to approximately **$13773.23** (taking into account currency variations).
+  * This brings Ubuntu MATEs total funding of Open Source projects and developers to approximately **$13773.23** (taking into account currency variations).

 **Thank you!**